 Well, we'd say five years at the least.
 Nintendo has specifically stated that it wants the console's life-cycle to stretch beyond the usual five-year window.
 As such, it could be a good few years before we see a reimagined Nintendo Switch.

-In the meantime, Nintendo will launch a handheld-only Switch Lite, which is cheaper, lighter and more compact in September.
+We have of course already seen the Switch Lite, which is cheaper, lighter and more compact.
 As well as being unable to detach the controllers from the side of the device, the Nintendo Switch Lite has a slightly smaller screen than the standard switch-able Switch – 5.5-inches versus the 6.2-inch touchscreen on the original.
-However, Nintendo has kept the same resolution, so games should look a little sharper on the Switch Lite.

 Nintendo has hit upon a design that works well, so it's likely that you'll be seeing Switch-style consoles from the company for the foreseeable future.
 Portable gaming when needed, with the option to dock the console and play games on a bigger screen at home.